Our Aims and Objectives

 Our Directors

 Deb joined the ALERC Board in September 2019.
-She has recently been appointed as an ALERC link wtih the NBNT and has an informal connection to with the Scottish Biological Infrastructure Review process.
+She has been appointed as an ALERC link wtih the NBNT and has an informal connection to with the Scottish Biological Infrastructure Review process.

-CBDC is based in the Tullie House Museum and Art Gallery in Carlisle.
-The Museum has been collecting biological records from Cumbria since 1902.
-It therefore has a long history of working with national and local recording schemes and taxonomic experts to increase and verify the data it holds.
-CBDC is recognised as “the place to go” for information about Cumbria’s species, as it holds over 2.3 million records covering 31,700 species collected over 200 years.
-The records, alongside the 320,000 specimens in the Museum’s Natural Science Collection, have been and still are used to further our understanding of wildlife and conservation.
-Debs’ role is to promote the value and use of the data held at CBDC as well as the data and ecological services that staff can provide.
-Recent projects include GIS mapping actual and potential Atlantic Woodlands in Cumbria for Plantlife, collating and mapping pollinator records and delivering species identification training for the Cumbria Local Nature Partnership, building a hedgerow database to hold and analyse survey details from the Rusland Horizons project and developing online mapping tools for Cumbria GeoConserservation.
-Deb is a member of the Carlisle Natural History Society and British Bryology Society.
-In the past she enjoyed botany but has recently redirected her studies to dung beetles and bryology. |
+Until August 2022 Deb managed Cumbria Biodiversity Data Centre, based in the Tullie House Museum and Art Gallery in Carlisle.
+Her role was to promote the value and use of the data held at CBDC as well as the data and ecological services that staff can provide.
+Recent projects include habitat mapping and species recovery network mapping for Cumbira Local Nature Recovery Stategy, the Ancient Woodland Inventory update, collating and mapping pollinator records and delivering species identification training for the Cumbria Local Nature Partnership, building a hedgerow database to hold and analyse survey details from the Rusland Horizons project and developing online mapping tools for Cumbria GeoConserservation.
+Deb is a member of the Carlisle Natural History Society and Botanical Society of the British Isles.
+Recently she has redirected her studies to dung beetles and bryology. |

 Adam has worked in LERCs since the early 1990s.
 After starting his career at Somerset Environmental Records Centre, Adam spent five years working on the 'Hampshire Biological Record' before becoming Manager of Wales' first LERC, the Biodiversity Information Service for Powys and Brecon Beacons National Park, in 2000.
 Adam joined the newly-formed SEWBReC as its first Manager in 2004.